vamsi-0609/Java-Projects/README.md

 Welcome to the **Java Practice Repository** created as part of the Java training program at **Annamacharya Institute of Technology & Sciences, Rajampet**.

 This repository contains all the Java programs practiced during the sessions.
-It is intended to help students revise concepts, refer to examples, and improve their coding skills through hands-on programming.
+It is intended to revise concepts, refer to examples, and improve their coding skills through hands-on programming.

 ---